commons-app/commons-app-documentation/android/Translating-the-app.md

 2. To get "translate rights", first edit 20 [random keys](https://translatewiki.net/wiki/Special:TranslationStash?)
 3. If for any reason that does not work, you can also ask in TranslateWiki's [chat](https://translatewiki.net/wiki/Special:WebChat).

+# Terminology

+Commons uses many elaborate terms.
+Before inventing your own translation for a term, please look at how this term is already translated in the Commons web interface or in the Commons help pages.

+For instance, to translate "depicts", go to https://commons.wikimedia.org/wiki/Commons:Depicts and choose your language in the top banner (which says "_Other languages_").
+If you can not find any translation, please do not hesitate to ask at the [Commons village pump](https://commons.wikimedia.org/wiki/Commons:Village_pump).

 # Internals

 ## How translations make their way into the app